 - Peel the yam and cut into cubes

 - Add into a pan with a enough water to cover the yam.
 Add the chopped onions with some salt and cover the pan.

 - Allow to cook until the yam is soft.
 This should take no more than 15 mins.

 - While the yam is cooking, prepare the plantain.

-- Cut the top and end of the plantain off, then make a cut into the skin with a knife.
+- Cut the top and end of the plantain off, then cut into the skin with a knife.